maotseantonio/hyprddm/README.md

 </p>
 <p align="center">
 HyprDDM is a fork of the sddm-astronaut-theme by Keyitdev with new themes and YAD-based gui.
 This is the HyprDDM fork for nixos flake.
+Now this is not fully functional.
+I am new to nixos and nix languages so this is under heavy development.
 </p>
 <p align="center">
   <img src="https://img.shields.io/badge/-Linux-ff7a18?style=flat-square&logo=linux&logoColor=white" alt="Linux Badge">